 Being moody is totally normal and now it looks like it is actually good for us!

-A new study has found that those who swing on the pendulum of emotional intensity may be showing signs of a natural ability to adapt to change.
+A study has found that those who swing on the pendulum of emotional intensity may be showing signs of a natural ability to adapt to change.

 The University College London has created a theory that moodiness helps to reinforce our responses to various environmental factors.